Biography

 Eva does also find a contemporary approach by combining Anatolian music with free improvisation, but sometimes also completely turns to improvisation, as she improvises on the magnum opus of the Turkish composer Şevket Akıncı, the album Escher Chronicles.

-Since 2017 she sings Turkish psychedelic funk folk in the band 69AY that includes saxophonist John Dikeman, and which was founded by her brother Oscar Jan Hoogland.
+From 2017 till 2019 she was the singer of the Turkish psychedelic funk folk band 69AY, that included saxophonist John Dikeman and guitarist Thijs Elzinga and which was founded by her brother Oscar Jan Hoogland.